-At both high dose rates and high concentrations, Figure 3 reveals a dip in the relative Au^0 steady state concentration, in line with the increase of Au_2Cl_6 concentration.
+At both high dose rates and high concentrations, Figure 3 reveals a dip in the relative Au0 steady state concentration, in line with the increase of Au2Cl6 concentration.
 For 20 mM solutions, this is highlighted in Figure 5.
 Here, the distribution of gold atoms within the main radiolysis products is again compared with the morphological findings of the evaluated experiments.

-Figure 5: The steady state ratio of gold atoms distributed between the main radiolysis products Au^0 (dark-blue) and $Au_2Cl_6^{2-}$ (orange) of a 20 mM HAuCl4 solution is plotted against the electron flux density.
+Figure 5: The steady state ratio of gold atoms distributed between the main radiolysis products $\mathrm{Au^0}$ (dark-blue) and $\mathrm{Au_2Cl_6^{2-}}$ (orange) of a 20 mM HAuCl4 solution is plotted against the electron flux density.
 The two species store almost 100% of the gold atoms present (gray line).
 In addition, experiments performed within this work are marked with vertical lines and classified as growth (green), etching (red), or dynamics dominated by both processes (blue).
 The respective intervals are illustrated by shaded stripes.

-Fifteen experimental observations were classified as either 'growth' (green), 'etching' (red), or observed at low-to-medium electron flux densities, etching events occur more often at larger dose rates.
+Fifteen experimental observations were classified as either 'growth' (green), 'etching' (red), or 'both' (blue), depending on the dominating phenomenon.
+While all growth events have been observed at low-to-medium electron flux densities, etching events occur more often at larger dose rates.
 Experiments observing both mechanisms have been identified at medium-to-high electron flux densities.